TheThirdRail/green-code-fx/PRODUCT_REQUIREMENTS.md

 ### Epic 1: Video Generation
 - **US-001**: As a video editor, I want to generate typing code animations so that I can create engaging programming tutorials
-- **US-002**: As a motion graphics artist, I want seamless Matrix rain loops so that I can create sci-fi backgrounds

 - **US-003**: As a content creator, I want high-quality 4K output so that my videos look professional

 ### Epic 2: System Management